Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/matharray/setbasejustification/_index.md

 ---
 title: setBaseJustification
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/matharray/setbasejustification/
+url: /php-java/aspose.slides/matharray/setbasejustification/
 ---

-## setBaseJustification(int value)  function
+## setBaseJustification(int value)  method

  Specifies alignment of the array relative to surrounding text Text outside of the array can be aligned with the bottom, top, or center of a array object.
  Default value: Center

+### Returns
+void

 ---